-Widget auto style empowers you to create an agile dashboard that reflects color based distributions of data.
+Widget auto style empowers you to create an agile map that reflects color based distributions of data.
 A single click on the Auto style button (located directly from an embedded widget) applies a temporary color scheme, lets you filer by selected columns, and styles the map.
 This intuitive tool provides visual cues that pinpoint key insights about your data.

 View the blog, Re-thinking Data-Driven Design for Maps with Auto Style, to learn more about the value behind auto style in the location intelligence industry.